MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/embed-power-apps.md

     - If the embedded app is accessed through the Power Apps menu button, right-click on the Power Apps menu button and select **Personalize**.
 Select the app that you want to configure from the **Select an app** drop-down menu.
     - If the embedded app appears directly on the page, select **Options**, and then select **Personalize this page**.
 Using the **Select** tool, click the embedded app.
-    - If the embedded app was added from the dashboard, open the dashobard, right-click (or select and hold) the tile that is associated with the canvas app, select **Personalize**, and finally select **Edit page**.
+    - If the embedded app was added from the dashboard, open the dashboard, right-click (or select and hold) the tile that is associated with the canvas app, select **Personalize**, and finally select **Edit page**.

 2. Make the needed modifications to the app configuration, and then click **Save**.